g8os/home/docs/grid/setup/dev.md

 <a id="create-nodes"></a>
 ## Create the G8OS nodes

-* Start a G8OS Core0 node:
+* Start a G8OS Core0 node

-  For that you'll need to have the kernel compiled, see: https://github.com/g8os/initramfs
+  For that you'll need to have the kernel compiled, discussed in [Building your G8OS Boot Image](../../building/building.md).

-  Example how to start a VM running G8OS using qemu:
+  Next you will want to use the OS image, e.g. on a local VM using QEMU, as shown below.

+  Following command will start the VM with 5 disk attached to it:

   ```bash
   qemu-system-x86_64 -kernel g8os-kernel.efi \